What is a disability?

 If I have a temporary disability, am I still eligible for services?

-Although temporary disabilities are not covered under the ADAA or Section 504, the Center for Educational Access provides services on an as-needed basis; contact us
+Although temporary disabilities are not covered under the ADAA or Section 504, the Office of Disability and Access Services provides services on an as-needed basis; contact us

 to learn more.
 Just keep in mind that the center does not provide personal care such as transportation or attendants.